JudoWill/outerspace/docs/README.md

 `outerspace` uses the `regex` library to extract relevant features from a DNA sequence.
 This allows an simple, expressive, and modular strategy for extracting of regions of interest while tolerating mismatches.
-It supports both short, paired end reads and log long reads.
+It supports both short, paired end reads and long reads.
 See the [walkthrough](regex_explainer.md) for a detailed discussion on how to design your extraction strategy.

 ### Create your config file

 If you are going to repeating similar experiments often, `outerspace` allows you to encapsulate that information in a `toml` file accepted by all commands.
-This ensures repeatability between analyses and can drastically simplify analyses.
+This ensures repeatability between analyses and can drastically simplify command line execution.
 It also facilitates reproducible science as the config can be stored, shared, and tracked.

 See the [walkthrough](config.md) for a more detailed discussion on creating your config file.